SlenderShield/milokhelo-backend/README.md

 # Milokhelo Backend

-A clean modular monolith backend application built with Node.js, Express, MongoDB, and Redis.
-This architecture follows SOLID, DRY, and KISS principles, featuring event-driven inter-module communication designed for future microservices migration.
+A comprehensive sports platform backend built with Node.js, Express, MongoDB, and Redis.
+This is a clean modular monolith with Clean Architecture principles, featuring hybrid OAuth authentication, real-time chat with WebSocket, geo-spatial venue search, and event-driven inter-module communication.

 ## 🏗️ Architecture Overview